microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 While this would work, it has the following drawbacks:

-1. The overhear per detached tree may be prohibitive in scenarios (like text editing) that lead to a large number of small detached trees, because the `Forest` would have to store a string of the form `detached-<major>-<minor>` for each detached tree.
+1. The overhead per detached tree may be prohibitive in scenarios (like text editing) that lead to a large number of small detached trees, because the `Forest` would have to store a string of the form `detached-<major>-<minor>` for each detached tree.
 2. It assumes we are able to dictate to `DeltaVisitor`s (specifically, to `Forest`s) how they should identify detached trees.
    This is not currently an issue because we do have that ability, but it is possible we will want to allow `Forest`s to have their own (more efficient) scheme for identifying them.
-   This point is weak on its own, but it provides an incentive to pick an approach that, on top of addressing point 1, also addresses it.
+   This point is weak on its own, but it provides an incentive to pick an approach that, on top of addressing point 1, also addresses this concern.

 #### The Current Scheme